Crime in South Australia

 Crime in South Australia is prevented by the South Australia Police (SAPOL), various state and federal courts in the criminal justice system and the state Department for Correctional Services, which administers the prisons and remand centre.

 Crime statistics for all categories of offence in the state are provided on the SAPOL website, in the form of rolling 12-month totals.
 Crime statistics from the 2017–18 national ABS Crime Victimisation Survey show that between the years 2008–09 and 2017–18, the rate of victimisation in South Australia declined for assault and most household crime types.

 In 2013 Adelaide was ranked as the safest capital city in the country.

+Background

+One of Australia’s most enigmatic unsolved crimes, the Tamam Shud case involves the discovery of an unidentified man on Somerton Beach, Adelaide.
+The case remains unresolved, inspiring books like Kerry Greenwood’s Tamam Shud: The Somerton Man Mystery (2012) and fictional adaptations.

+Recent years have seen political contention over youth offending.
+South Australia’s opposition has labeled the situation a “crisis,” citing a rise in Youth Court cases from 4,700 (2019–20) to 5,800 (2022–23).
+Opposition spokesperson Jack Batty advocates for stricter bail laws and increased policing, while the government attributes the spike to COVID-19 disruptions and emphasizes rehabilitation.

+South Australia maintains the age of criminal responsibility at 10, despite calls from advocates and the UN to raise it to 14.
+Police Commissioner Grant Stevens acknowledges challenges with repeat offenders but notes long-term declines in youth crime, rejecting claims of a systemic "crisis."

 Crime statistics

 In 2013, Adelaide was ranked the safest in the country with the lowest rate of crime per population.
 As of June 2018, crime rates across the state had continued to decrease.

+In 2023–24, South Australia recorded 24,745 offenders proceeded against by police, marking a 4% decrease from the previous year.
+When adjusted for population changes, the offender rate declined to 1,487 offenders per 100,000 persons aged 10 and over, down from 1,575 in 2022–23.
+This downward trend contrasts with debates over specific categories, such as youth crime, which remain politically contentious.